jaljo/articles/trello-history/trello-history.md

   |_ translations
 ```

 Nothing fancy here.
-The entry point of the application is served by an nginx
-instance.
-From here, we perform an authorization check, then render the history
+First, we perform an authorization check, then we render the
-of the card if the user is authenticated, or a button to ask authorization if
+history of the card if the user is authenticated, or we display a button to ask
-he's not:
+authorization to access the API if he's not:

 ```js
 window.TrelloPowerUp.initialize({